jules2689/trudeau/docs/2020-04-21/post_news.md

 **Reporter**:

-Just to be more specific, would you be supportive of games played in Canada before empty stadiums?would that be safe in your estimation?
+Just to be more specific, would you be supportive of games played in Canada before empty stadiums? would that be safe in your estimation?